Poleaxe

 The poleaxe (also poleax, pollaxe and other similar spellings) is a European polearm that was used by medieval infantry.
+Poleaxes differ from halberds because the blade is vertical, not diagonal, and poleaxes are generally shorter than halberds.

 Etymology

 Most etymological authorities consider the poll- prefix historically unrelated to "pole", instead meaning "head".
 However, some etymologists, including Eric Partridge, support this explanation.

 The construction of the poleaxe

 Godfrey of Bouillon holds a short Lucerne hammer.
 Anachronistic fresco dated 1420.